 CFL light bulbs are considered hazardous waste since they contain a small amount of mercury that enters the air if the bulb breaks.
-This is also true of flourescent tubes.
-These can still be recycled, and consumers and businesses are allowed to recycle up to ten CFL bulbs or eight feet of flourescent tubing per day at a local lightcycle facility.
+This is also true of fluorescent tubes.
+These can still be recycled, and consumers and businesses are allowed to recycle up to ten CFL bulbs or eight feet of fluorescent tubing per day at a local lightcycle facility.

 LEDs should also be taken to a lightcycle facility, as many of those contain hazardous materials such as lead.
-Many non-flourescent light bulbs can, however, be recycled normally if they are not broken.
+Many non-fluorescent light bulbs can, however, be recycled normally if they are not broken.

 E-Cycle Washington is the company that handles all electronics recycling within the state and accepts DVD players, phones, computers, TVs, monitors, tablets, E-readers, and peripheral items such as keyboards and printers.

 Moving on from potentially dangerous waste, unused lumber can be reused or recycled fairly easily.
 You may be able to sell it to certain retailers if it’s still in good condition and make some money back on it.
 If this isn’t an option or the drive isn’t worth the money, recycling is also a fine option.